Haiku Workshop in Cincinnati

 Jennifer Hambrick

-Jennifer Hambrick has authored four poetry books and earned both national and international recognition for her work in English-language haiku and other short-form Japanese genres.
-She is an Ohio Arts Council Teaching Artist, a sought-after workshop leader, and a regular presenter at international haiku events
+Jennifer Hambrick has authored four books of poetry and won national and international awards—including the prestigious Merit Book Award from the Haiku Society of America—for her work in English-language haiku and other Japanese short-form genres, and for her free-verse poetry.
+She is an Ohio Arts Council Teaching Artist, a sought-after workshop leader, and a regular presenter at international haiku events.

-Her workshops are known for blending warmth, skill, and inspiration — helping people of all ages find joy and connection through poetry.
+Jennifer Hambrick’s workshops are known for blending warmth, skill, and inspiration—helping people of all ages find joy and connection through poetry.

 Frequently Asked Questions